 In April 2009, a group of PRPs with respect to the Ward Transformer site in Raleigh, North Carolina, filed a complaint in the U.S. District Court for the Eastern District of North Carolina, alleging cost recovery and/or contribution claims against a number of entities, including Pepco, DPL and ACE, based on their alleged sale of transformers to Ward Transformer, with respect to past and future response costs incurred by the PRP group in performing a removal action at the site.
 In a March 2010 order, the court denied the defendants' motion to dismiss.
 The litigation is moving forward with certain "test case" defendants (not including Pepco, DPL and ACE) filing summary judgment motions regarding liability.
 The case has been stayed as to the remaining defendants pending rulings upon the test cases.
 In a January 31, 2013 order, the Federal district court granted summary judgment for the test case defendant whom plaintiffs alleged was liable based on its sale of transformers to Ward Transformer.
 The Federal district court's order addresses only the liability of the test case defendant.
 Plaintiffs appealed the district court's order to the U.S. Court of Appeals for the Fourth Circuit.
 On March 20, 2015, the Fourth Circuit affirmed the district court's summary judgment decision for the sales test case defendant and on April 17, 2015, the Fourth Circuit denied the plaintiffs' petition for rehearing en banc.
-PHI has concluded that a loss is reasonably possible with respect to this matter, but is unable to estimate an amount or range of reasonably possible losses to which it may be exposed.
-PHI does not believe that any of its three utility subsidiaries had extensive business transactions, if any, with the Ward Transformer site.
+In a June 2015 joint status report of the parties delivered to the Federal district court, Pepco, DPL and ACE were identified as "sales-only" defendants with whom the plaintiffs have offered to enter into a tolling agreement providing for a dismissal without prejudice, subject to the condition that the summary judgment decision in favor of the test case defendant is not modified or reversed as a result of further appellate review.
+At this stage, Pepco, DPL and ACE are dismissed unless the United States Supreme Court were to agree to review the Fourth Circuit opinion and, upon review, modify it in a material way.
+In view of these recent developments, PHI has concluded that a loss is no longer reasonably possible with respect to this matter.